Setting up users manually

 Then, the authentication methods that you have previously set under server settings will be offered.
 If there is a method missing for a user, it must first be activated in the server settings.
 Only methods selected there are available here for the users.

-• Authentication using Personal Printing Clients in printers
+Authentication using Personal Printing Clients on network printers

 Further information can be found in Smartphone authentication.